Alhasbary/CTA/README.md

    - output: Full path to save the results [Optional].

 - Output:
-   - `QueryListN_potential_targets_based_on_top_k.csv`: Identifies potential targets for the chemical compounds in the query list based on the mean similarity scores of the top k similar reference compounds.
+   - `QueryListN_potential_targets_based_on_fp_with_k_value_of_*.csv`: Identifies potential targets for the chemical compounds in the query list based on the mean similarity scores of the top k similar reference compounds.
 If k is greater than 1, the tool generates potential target lists for each odd-numbered value within the interval [1, k]..

 - Usage:
    - For help: